LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 CFD is great, but slow.
 This approach tries to bridge that with a light, learnable model that still respects physics (see the explanation of the results in the paper).
 Think of it as:
 **“I want to *guess smart*, not *simulate slow*.”**

+During my undergrad, my thesis was all about building a digital twin for the LFR MCP.
+Back then, I went with a **pure PINN** approach.
+It worked — kind of.
+The relative error in the flow field was around **15%**, which isn’t bad.
+**BUT** the dataset was *huge*, training was *painfully slow*, and I nearly didn’t graduate because of it 💀

+So I’ve been on the hunt for a better way ever since.
+This POD-PINN thing?
+It’s a work-in-progress.
+It **needs way less data** (yay!) but the accuracy?
+Still not ideal (meh).
+Call it an *unsuccessful attempt at being efficient*, but hey — at least it's a step.
 ---

 Stay curious.
 Stay skeptical.
 And always double-check what the Raynolds number(lol).
+Enjoy the code in `model_summon` filefolder.